rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

 Read more about how to [set up Rancher Compose]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/rancher-compose/).

+> **Note**: In our examples, we will use `<version>` as the image tag for our load balancers.
+Each version of Rancher will have a specific version of `lb-service-haproxy` that is supported for load balancers.

 We'll set up the same example that we used above in the UI example.
 To get started, you will need to create a `docker-compose.yml` file and a `rancher-compose.yml` file.
 With Rancher Compose, we can launch the load balancer.

 #### Example `docker-compose.yml`